aws/aws-cdk-rfcs/text/0300-programmatic-toolkit.md

 This concept is what the Cloud Executable represents.

 The most flexible way to obtain a Cloud Executable is from a function returning a `CloudAssembly`.
-Providing a function allows your implementation to integrate with the [Programmatic Toolkit]'s multi-pass requirement.
+Providing a function allows your implementation to integrate with the [Programmatic Toolkit]'s automatic context fetching system.
 The function will be called one or more times with the known context values of the current iteration.
 It must then use these values to synthesize and return a `CloudAssembly`.
+If the Cloud Assembly contains metadata that indicates that context information is missing, the toolkit will perform lookup AWS API calls using the appropriate credentials, and invoke the cloud executable again.
 For all features (e.g. lookups) to work correctly, the `App()` must be instantiated with the received context values.
-Since it is not possible to update the context of an app, it must be created inside the function scope.
+Since it is not possible to update the context of a `cdk.App`, it must be created inside the function scope.

 A basic implementation would look like this: